 - Strangulating hernia

 Treatment of radiation colitis

-Most patients respond to conservative treatment, however, some patient with recurring symptoms may require surgical intervention.
+Most patients respond to conservative treatment, however, some patients with recurring symptoms may require surgical intervention.
 Several protective measures can be enacted before radiation treatment to minimize damage to the colon.

-- Sulfasalazine: Reduces incidence and severity of radiation colitis
+- Sulfasalazine: Reduces the incidence and severity of radiation colitis

 - Glutamine: May provides some protection

 - Hydration and probiotics: Offer some protection and reduce the severity of radiation colitis

 Treatment post-radiation therapy

 Treating the symptoms of colitis while the body recovers may reduce healing time and improve the patient’s quality of life.